-Roger Whitaker - There are two stories which explain why the ghost of this man haunt the hotel, especially room 309 and its hallway.
+Roger Whitaker - There are two stories which explain why the ghost of this man haunts the hotel, especially room 309 and its hallway.

 One theory says he died much earlier in 1843, long before any hotels were built.
 The father of the love of his life, his would-be bride, shot Roger and killed him.
 His body was dumped in a swamp located somewhere on what would be Ida Bailey's property, near where the current hotel stands.
 Spirits often haunt the land, and when this glorious hotel was built, guess who decided on moving in, choosing Room 309?